HishamT/Intro-to-Matrix-Algebra/Introduction to Matrix Algebra.md

 ![Encrypted Matrix](encrypted_matrix.png "Encrypted Matrix")

-Which corresponds to unusual characters if converted from unicode to character.
+Which corresponds to unusual characters if it was converted from unicode to character.

 Multiplying **y** with **D**, will give back the original **x** matrix.

-Lets do this in Python.
+Lets do this exercise in Python.

 ```python
 import numpy as np